cssr-tools/plopm/README.md

 Quick generation of PNG figures from a simulation model given any 2D slide.

 ## Installation
-To install the _plopm_ executable in an existing Python enviornment:
+To install the _plopm_ executable in an existing Python environment:

 ```bash
 pip install git+https://github.com/cssr-tools/plopm.git